g1a/starter/README.md

 - Composer
   - **Packagist:** Project must be manually submitted to [packagist.org](https://packagist.org) in order to be able to `require` it as a dependency of some other project.
   - **Dependencies:** A [dependencies.yml](/dependencies.yml) configuration file is provided; if the project is enabled on [dependencies.io](https://www.dependencies.io/), then pull requests will automatically be created any time newer versions of the project's dependencies become available.
   - [Composer test scenarios](https://github.com/g-1-a/composer-test-scenarios) are configured to allow tests to be written for PHPUnit 6, and still use PHPUnit 5 for testing on PHP 5.6.
 Highest/lowest testing is also configured by default.
-This project also contains the scripts used to keep the LICENSES file up-to-date.
+This project also contains the scripts used to keep the LICENSES file up-to-date for this project's dependencies.

 ## Contributing